New South Wales Consolidated Regulations

 (3) Originating process must be served on each defendant.

-(4) Subject to subrule (5), originating process is valid for service:
+(4) Subject to subrule (5), originating process is valid for service--

 (a) in the case of proceedings in the Supreme Court, the Land and Environment Court, the Dust Diseases Tribunal or the Local Court, for 6 months after the date on which it is filed, or

-(b) in the case of proceedings in the District Court:
+(b) in the case of proceedings in the District Court--

-(ii) if the defendant (or at least one of the defendants) is to be served outside New South Wales, for 6 months after the date on which it is filed.
+(B) if the defendant (or at least one of the defendants) is to be served outside New South Wales, or

 (5) Failure to serve originating process within the time limited by these rules does not prevent the plaintiff from commencing fresh proceedings by filing another originating process.